Learning to love yourself

 Learning to love yourself can be a long winding road of ups and downs.
 I think body confidence, self-love, mental health and body image are all interlinked.
-If I think back to ones 18-year-old self I believe I would have told her at that time to flaunt what you got if I had known, then what my future self now knows 15 years later.
+If I think back to one’s 18-year-old self, I believe I would have told her to flaunt what you got, if I had known then what my future self now knows 15 years later.

 Journey of self-love

-It has only been the last year with healthy eating, another surgery and getting back into the gym and exercising that I have finally learnt to accept and love my body the way it is.
+It has only been the last year with healthy eating, another surgery, getting back into the gym and exercising, that I have finally learnt to accept and love my body the way it is.

 Fellow ostomate quotes on their self-love journey

 - Ostomummy – I embraced my stoma because without it, I wouldn’t be here.
 I was proud that it saved my life.
 Confidence is built with communication and acceptance.
 The more I talked about it, the more I liked and accepted it.
 Also, other people’s acceptance of it.
 My partner loves me regardless of my stoma.
 My children love seeing my stoma.
 My friends and family are still around me and give me the support regardless of my stoma.
 When I first got my stoma, I didn’t think that this was possible.
 I already had a doubt in my head about how I would look and how people would think it’s weird and luckily, I have had nothing but nice things said.
 I am still here and at the end of the day, that’s because of my stoma.

 - Goalieostomate – I guess there is a drive to prove myself against all the doubters that self-love was not in doubt.
 My renegade stoma did give me a few moments, however.

 - Dannycally82 – Takes time, it takes all sorts.
 To me, it was a kick to the stoma during training.
 This lead to a discussion about it with the guys I trained with, this lead to me training topless, which lead me to some good strong people who showed me that life was better with my stoma.
 To some people it comes naturally and to others it takes time to build that confidence and learn to accept that setbacks happen.